effectfully/Generic/readme.md

                     {{iEq : Eq I}} {{tEq : ∀ {i j} -> Eq (T i j)}} -> Eq (Star T i j) unquoteDef StarEq = deriveEqTo StarEq (quote Star)
 ```

-(For this to type check you need the recent development version of Agda (as of 09.08.16))

 # Internally